Garrison's Gorillas

 Garrison's Gorillas is an ABC TV series originally broadcast from 1967 to 1968; a total of 26 hour-long episodes were produced.
 It was inspired by the 1967 film The Dirty Dozen, which featured a similar scenario of training Allied prisoners for World War II military missions.
+It was produced by Selmur productions which had made the war series Combat!.

 Garrison's Gorillas was canceled at the close of its first season and replaced by The Mod Squad in 1968.
 It managed to gather a cult following in China in the 1980s.

 Back row, L-R: Goniff (Christopher Cary) and Chief (Brendon Boone).
 Front, L-R: Garrison (Ron Harper), Casino (Rudy Solari) and Actor (Cesare Danova).

 Plot

 This action series focused on a group of commandos recruited from stateside prisons to use their special skills against the Germans in World War II.
 They had been promised a parole at the end of the war if they worked out (and if they lived).
 The alternative was an immediate return to prison; if they ran, they could expect execution for desertion.
-The four were: "Actor" (Cesare' Danova), a handsome, resonant-voiced con man; "Casino" (Rudy Solari), a tough, wiry safe-cracker and mechanic; "Goniff" (Christopher Cary), a slender, likable cat burglar; and "Chief" (Brendon Boone), a rugged, somber American Indian who handled a switchblade like he was born to it.
+The four were: "Actor" (Cesare Danova), a handsome, resonant-voiced con man; "Casino" (Rudy Solari), a tough, wiry safe-cracker and mechanic; "Goniff" (Christopher Cary), a slender, likable cat burglar; and "Chief" (Brendon Boone), a rugged, somber American Indian who handled a switchblade like he was born to it.
 No real names were ever used, only their "monikers" or aliases.
 Led by West Pointer First Lt.
 Craig Garrison (Ron Harper) and headquartered in a secluded mansion in London, this slippery group ranged all over Europe in exploits that often took them behind enemy lines.
 Other recruits were sometimes brought in where special skills were required.
 In the episode "Banker's Hours", Jack Klugman's character is recruited to help loot a vault.
 In "The Magnificent Forger", comedian Larry Storch plays a con brought in to help 'doctor' a Gestapo list of American agents.
-And in the two-parter "War And Crime/Plot to Kill", a con played by Richard Kiley is recruited because he is a dead ringer for a German field marshal who was part of a plot to assassinate Hitler.
+In the two-parter "War and Crime/Plot to Kill", a con played by Richard Kiley is recruited because he is a dead ringer for a German field marshal who was part of a plot to assassinate Hitler.
 The episodes are set in 1941, 1942, 1943 and 1944.